 Enter the following properties:

 - Platform: Select Windows 10 and later.

-- Profile: To use a logical grouping of settings, select Templates > Administrative Templates.
+- Profile type: To use a logical grouping of settings, select Templates > Administrative Templates.
 To see all the settings, select Settings catalog.

 In Basics, enter the following properties:

 - Name: Enter a descriptive name for the profile.
 Name your profiles so you can easily identify them later.
 For example, a good profile name is ADMX: Windows 10/11 admin template that configures xyz settings in Microsoft Edge.

 - Description: Enter a description for the profile.
 This setting is optional, but recommended.

 In Configuration settings, select All settings to see an alphabetical list of all the settings.
 Or, configure settings that apply to devices (Computer configuration), and settings that apply to users (User configuration):